Hungarians snap up Warhol-like paintings of leader Orban

 For artist Kriszta "Tereskova" Nagy, the election result was a jolt.
 Within a month, she produced 57 paintings of Orban, then 69 more, in a pop-art manner reminiscent of Andy Warhol.

-Conservatives, liberals and even Orban's wife, Aniko Levai, have snapped up the paintings, bringing in about 8 million forints ($34,000).
+Conservatives, liberals and even Orban's wife, Aniko Levai, have snapped up the paintings, bringing in about 8 million forints ($34,000) (20,256 British pound).

 In Communist-era Hungary, leaders' portraits were hung in every public building and enormous photographs were displayed at state celebrations, so depicting politicians is a touchy subject for art, Tereskova acknowledged.